Finding the Optimal Dynamic Treatment Regime Using Smooth Fisher Consistent Surrogate Loss: Fisher consistency

 \subsection{Construction of Fisher consistent surrogates}

 In this section, we construct Fisher consistent loss functions for two stage DTR classification.
 Noting the connection between binary classification and DTR classification, we consider bivariate loss functions of form $\psi(x,y)=\phi_1(x)\phi_2(y)$ where $\phi_1$ and $\phi_2$ themselves are univariate loss functions.
 The most intuitive choice of $\phi_i$'s would be the Fisher consistent losses for one stage DTR.
 However, $\phi_i(x)=-\exp(-x)$ is Fisher consistent in one stage \citep{bartlett2006, chen2017} although the product $\phi_1(x)\phi_2(y)$ is inconsistent for the two stage setting (see Section~\ref{sec: concave}).
-The above indicates $\phi_i$'s simply being Fisher consistent would not give the necessary structure to $\psi$ so as to mimic the bivariate zero-one loss function effectively.
+The above indicates that $\phi_i$'s Fisher consistency is insufficient for $\psi$ to mimic the bivariate zero-one loss function effectively.

 In fact, our calculations hint that $\phi_2$ needs to share a particular property of the zero-one loss function, that is for some constant $C > 0$,